Optimize PDFs for Search and Tracking in Analytics

 - Replace “Action” with the specific action item being measured.
 For example “SEO Audit Checklist.”

 - Replace “Label” with any additional detail that is needed to keep each item separate.
-This is an optional step, but sometimes is necessary when there are a few similar items for download.
+This is an optional step but sometimes is necessary when there are a few similar items for download.

 This is useful for tracking downloads that occur from any internal page with the GA tracking code.
 But what about external links to the PDF?
 As far as I know, there is not a simple way to measure traffic that links directly to a PDF using Analytics (if any Analytics gurus out there knows of a way, please post it).
 That is part of the reason why we dedicate pages within our site that correspond with PDF downloads (like this one: /seo-audit-checklist/).
 This serves as a gateway page, from which PDF downloads can be tracked.
-When conducting link-building initiatives, we try to request that the link be sent to this gateway HTML page.
+When conducting link-building initiatives, we try to request that the link is sent to this gateway HTML page.
 From there we can easily track behavior, whether that is a PDF download or not, and we can see referral traffic.
 There are other ways to do this, such as through additional tracking software, but we find this to be the easiest.

 PDFs are misunderstood creatures.
 They can actually provide significant SEO benefit when created and shared correctly.
 Make sure the work you put into creating an awesome PDF pays off by allowing search engines to interpret the content and share it with the correct audience.